yudai/gotty/CONTRIBUTING.md

 ## Contact

-If you have a trivial question about GoTTY for a bug or new feature, you can contact @i_yudai on Twitter (unfortunately, I cannot provide support on GoTTY though).
+If you have a trivial question about GoTTY for a bug or new feature, you can contact @sorenisanerd on Twitter (unfortunately, I cannot provide support on GoTTY though).